U.S. Title IV Federal Direct Loans

 Federal Direct Loan Eligibility

-John Cabot University will determine a student’s Federal Direct Loan eligibility automatically only if a FAFSA is completed with JCU’s school code, G33293.
-Each eligible student will receive a Financial Aid Package from JCU containing the amount of JCU institutional aid received, and their Stafford and Parent PLUS loan eligibility.
-Detailed instructions for borrowing Stafford and/or Parent PLUS loans are also included.
+John Cabot University will determine a student’s Federal Direct Loan eligibility automatically, if a FAFSA is completed with JCU’s school code, G33293.
+Each eligible student will receive a Financial Aid Package from JCU containing the amount of JCU institutional aid received, and their Direct Subsidized/UnSubsidized and Parent PLUS loan eligibility.
+Detailed instructions for borrowing federal direct loans are also included.